McNamee Lochner P.C. has decades of experience protecting farmers’ rights under New York's Right-to-Farm law.

 We have protected farmers across the state against local regulation by towns.

-McNamee Lochner's Agricultural Law Department effectively and efficiently advises clients in all areas of agricultural law, including:
+McNamee Lochner P.C.'s Agricultural Law Department effectively and efficiently advises clients in all areas of agricultural law, including:

 - Right-to-Farm law